Network Test Automation Forum

-The Network Test Automation Forum (NTAF), founded in 2010, is a nonprofit international industry alliance, dedicated to promoting interoperability of commercial network testing tools and testing infrastructure, by defining and facilitating adoption of technical specifications.
+The Network Test Automation Forum (NTAF), founded in 2010, is a non-profit international industry alliance made to promoting the interoperability of commercial network testing tools, and testing infrastructure, by defining and facilitating the adoption of technical specifications.

 The forum is composed of leading service providers, network equipment vendors, and other networking companies that share an interest in test automation and interoperability.
 As of November 2012, it has 14 members.

 History

 In 2009, 11 founding members (BreakingPoint, BT, Cisco, Fanfare, Empirix, Ericsson, EXFO, Ixia, JDSU, Spirent and Verizon) met in Chicago and expressed an interest in forming an industry alliance to bring together commercial testing vendors, test equipment vendors, and other industry experts to create interoperable testing solutions for service providers, network equipment manufacturers (NEMs), and other enterprise organizations with large network deployments.
 The result was the Network Test Automation Forum entity, which was set up in 2010 following the first face-to-face meeting in Montreal.